Equality and diversity

 What is equality and diversity?

-Equality is about making sure everyone is treated fairly and given an equitable chance to access opportunities.
-It is not about treating everyone the same way as they may have different needs to achieve the same outcomes.
+Equality is about making sure everyone is treated fairly and given an equal chance to access opportunities.
+It is not about treating everyone the same way, as people may require different things to achieve similar outcomes.

 Diversity means ‘difference’.
 When it is used in the same context as ‘equality’, it is about recognising and valuing individual as well as group differences.
 It also means treating people as individuals and placing positive value on the diversity they bring as a result of them belonging to a certain personal protected characteristic or their cultural background.

-The Equality Act 2010 brought with it a new, legal, Public Sector Equality Duty (PSED).
-This is made up of a general duty and specific duties.
-The general duty is the main part of the legislation with the specific duties supporting public bodies to demonstrate performance and compliance.
+The Public Sector Equality Duty (PSED) is made up of a general duty and specific duties.
+The general duty forms the main part of the legislation, and is supported by specific duties which support public bodies to demonstrate performance and compliance.

 - Foster good relations between people who share a protected characteristic and people who do not share it.